Tguleij/TIL6022-Group-16/README.md

 ## **An analysis of the impact of electric vehicles on emission intensity in Dutch road transport**

 ### Introduction
 This project investigates how the rise of electric passenger cars in the Netherlands between 2018 and 2023 has influenced emissions of CO₂, NOx, and PM₁₀.
 The electrification of passenger transport plays a key role in achieving climate goals, reducing air pollution, and improving air quality.
-Using national datasets from the Dutch Central Bureau of Statistics (CBS), the analysis explores how total and per-kilometre emissions have changed in relation to the increasing share of electric vehicles.
+Using national datasets from the Dutch Central Bureau of Statistics (CBS) and RVO, the analysis explores how total and per-kilometre emissions have changed in relation to the increasing share of electric vehicles.

 The main research question guiding this study is:
 **To what extent has the growth of electric passenger cars in the Netherlands between 2018 and 2023 correlated to changes in CO₂, NOx and PM₁₀ emissions from passenger cars, both in totals and per vehicle-kilometre?**